janlelis/better-array/README.md

 `.plus` | Array | Array | Returns a concatenated array `.and` | Array | Array | Returns the intersection: Keep only values which can be found in both arrays

 Please note that the result is a normal Array, not a BetterArray.
+You can use the `chain` method to do more calls in a row.

 ## MIT License